 Unborn in the USA: Inside the War on Abortion (2007)

-2007 documentary film featuring interviews with pro-life activists across the United States.
+This 2007 documentary film features interviews with pro-life activists from across the United States.
 Not rated.

 Movies with Pro-Life Themes